 So, the question is: is it safe to combine cannabis with your prescription or non-prescription medications?

 Cannabis combinations can cause a variety of effects depending on the type of medication:

 - Extra sedation.
 Some cannabis strains make you relaxed and sleepy and depending on which OTC you add to the mix, you can find yourself hyper-tranquilized.
 Obviously, sleep meds are one drug that could have this effect, but don’t forget about antihistamines (particularly the ones not marked “non-drowsy”), too.
 Avoid these combinations: too much sedation can slow the heart and respiratory rates with dangerous results.
 Alternatively, they can result in tachycardia or an extremely high heart rate.

 - Cannabis can increase your blood pressure – especially strains with energizing effects (sativas).
 If you’re taking medication for a cardiovascular condition or symptom, you’ll want to avoid cannabis – it can cause tachycardia very quickly.

-- Cannabis is known for its ability to help people struggling with mental conditions such as depression, bipolar, and PTSD.
-People taking medicine for anxiety or OCD could experience increased drowsiness when adding cannabis, while other medicines can cause the opposite effect.
+- Some people with mental health conditions find that cannabis can help with certain symptoms.
+However, people taking medicine for anxiety or OCD could experience increased drowsiness when adding cannabis, while other medicines can cause the opposite effect.

 Can I Use CBD With Other Medications?